Pro Tip: Use Ghostreader on this doc đ»

-One of the coolest features of Reader is an AI reading assistant called Ghostreader (based on GPT-3.5).
+One of the coolest features of Reader is an AI reading assistant called Ghostreader (based on GPT-4o mini).
 Ghostreader enables you to define terms, look up encyclopedia entries, simplify complex language, and much more, but one of its most powerful functions is asking a document a question.
 You can ask this FAQ your question using Ghostreader and likely find the answer you're looking for.

 Try it for yourself:

-• On web: Hit Shift + G to invoke Ghostreader at the document-level, select "Ask the document question", and input a specific question such as "How do I upload an OPML file?" or "Where do I find the Safari extension?"
-Nine times out of ten it should return what you're looking for!
+to invoke Ghostreader at the document-level, select "Ask the document question", and input a specific question such as "How do I upload an OPML file?" or "Where do I find the Safari extension?"
+Nine times out of ten it should return what you're looking for! - On mobile: Tap the "..." icon in the lower right, tap the Ghostreader icon, and input a specific question such as "How do I save articles to Reader on iOS?"

 Changelog